 In the heydays of Twitter (2006-2015), the platform functioned akin to any other social media platform out there.
-It presented the data in a chronological order and displayed content as per the time it was posted.
+It presented the data in chronological order and displayed content as per the time it was posted.
 As the user base of Twitter expanded, there was simply too much content on the platform and that’s when the Twitter algorithm came into existence.

 The algorithm intelligently matches relevant content by analyzing various factors such as the engagement rate, relevancy to users, and post type.
-It also uses different ranking factors which determine whether a user will like the content.
+It also uses different ranking factors that determine whether a user will like the content.
 Brands and marketing agencies utilize various Twitter analytics platform for getting this data.
 One such tool is FollowersAnalysis which provides you with an illustrative PDF report with detailed profile metrics.

 Although this method is advantageous for users, this became quite a bit of work for marketers.
 They had to re-evaluate their marketing strategy and efforts to make sure that their content or post reaches their audience.
-However, we have plenty or ways that can help you in tweaking your strategy and ensuring that your content achieves the maximum possible impressions.
+However, we have plenty of ways that can help you in tweaking your strategy and ensuring that your content achieves the maximum possible impressions.

 Why Does the Twitter Algorithm Exist?

 ‘Displaying tweets in a reverse chronological order isn’t the most relevant for user experience.’

 When the Twitter algorithm was introduced on the platform in 2016, many users stated their discontent with the new system.
 Many high profile users threatened to abandon the platform.
 In its early days, Twitter had a timeline structure, and tweets were displayed in the order of their posting time in the user’s timeline.
 At first, it was convenient but, as users grew, so did the number of tweets.
 It became quite difficult to track all the tweets that a user would receive on their timeline every day.